Annual Return Guidance

 • those working in the not-for-profit sector

-You will then be asked to state what your role is so that we can ascertain whether you come within the conditions of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as amended (MLR) and require AML supervision.
+If you work in tax you will then be asked to state what your role is so that we can ascertain whether you come within the conditions of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as amended (MLR) and require AML supervision.

-Writers or lecturers in tax, or those whose tax work only relates to providing training on tax topics, generally will not be covered by the MLR.
 Please do answer ‘Yes’ to working in tax and answer appropriately depending on what your role is.
-If the relevant option, you select generates a question about your AML supervisor then you can state you have no AML supervisor and add in a note in the explanatory box provided as to why.
+If the relevant option you select generates a question about your AML supervisor and you do not hold supervision then you should select the ‘No’ AML supervision option and add in a note in the explanatory box provided as to why.

 If your Anti-Money Laundering Supervisor is not included on the drop-down list in this question, please answer ‘No’ to the question “Does your practice/firm/partnership have an Anti-Money Laundering Supervisor?” and give an explanation in the box provided.

-For example, if your firm is based overseas, it’s AML supervisory body is unlikely to be listed here, so for an Isle of Man company or a firm registered in the Channel Islands you will need to answer ‘No’ and state your overseas location and related AML supervisor in the explanatory box.
+For example, if your firm is based overseas, it’s AML supervisory body is unlikely to be listed here, so for an Isle of Man company or a firm registered in the Channel Islands you will need to answer ‘No’ and state your overseas location and the related AML supervisor in the explanatory box.

-If you have not registered for CIOT or ATT AML supervision and do not hold AML supervision elsewhere you should answer ‘No’ to the question ‘Does your practice/firm/partnership have an Anti-Money Laundering Supervisor?’ and provide explanatory details as to your position in the box provided.
+If you have not registered for ATT AML supervision and do not hold AML supervision elsewhere you should answer ‘No’ to the question ‘Does your practice/firm/partnership have an Anti-Money Laundering Supervisor?’ and provide explanatory details as to your position in the box provided.

-FAQ 4 Professional Indemnity Insurance (PII)
+FAQ 6 Do you hold Professional Indemnity Insurance (PII)?

 For those answering ‘Yes’ to holding PII you will need to include the name of your PII insurer in the box provided (or your PII arrangements if any alternative self-insurance is in place under the permitted rules for other professional bodies).
 Please have this to hand before you begin your annual return.

 If you answer is ‘No’ to your practice holding PII, then you will be given the option to indicate why you do not have PII in place.
 Please select the most appropriate option from those listed.
-See FAQs 5 and 6 for more information on some appropriate selections.
+See FAQs 7 and 8 for more information on some appropriate selections.
 If your circumstances do not match the options listed, please select ‘Other’ and include an explanation in the box provided for this.

 If you provide tax or accountancy services as a subcontractor (for example on a self-employed basis or through a company) you need to have professional indemnity insurance.
-This PII needs to either be on your own account or through the contractor’s PII (subject to certain conditions – see below) and must meet the requirements of the CIOT and ATT PII Regulations.
+This PII needs to either be on your own account or through the contractor’s PII (subject to certain conditions – see below) and must meet the requirements of the ATT PII Regulations.

-Tick this if you have recently started up and are trying to obtain PII.
+In the process of obtaining PII Tick this if you have recently started up and are trying to obtain PII.
 We will need to follow up with you so please email [email protected] to confirm when you have cover in place which complies with the CIOT and ATT PII Regulations.

 I am covered by my contracting firm’s PII